 [static replaces the broadcast followed by a rainbow-colored calibration screen.]

-Announcer: We apologize for any inconvenience, but due to technical difficulties ICN's interview segment will not be available today.
+Announcer: We apologize for any inconvenience, but due to technical difficulties IDNN's interview segment will not be available today.